-Not a metamorphism such as when a tadpole becomes a toad, but a transfiguration of beauty inducing a response of awe and wonder as Jesus is transfigured and becomes radiant in glory upon a mountain.
+I don't mean something which is metamorphized such as when a tadpole becomes a toad, but a transfiguration of beauty which induces a response of awe and wonder as Jesus is transfigured and becomes radiant in glory upon a mountain.

 Tradition has it that the mountain was Mount Tabor in central Galilee and the current Franciscan monastery sitting atop the mountain was built on the ruins of a Byzantine church dating back to the 4th century.
-There is no denying that the panoramic view from that mountain top takes one's breath away, particularly on a clear sunlit day.
+As we discovered when we visited last year there is no denying that the panoramic view from that mountain top takes one's breath away, particularly on a clear sunlit day.

 But it is not the view I remember most, but the death defying, terrifying high speed taxi ride down the single winding road afterwards.
-Never have my prayers been so fervent, particularly when we met another taxi coming round a blind bend.
+I proved the old adage is correct - that prayer is at its most fervent when you are scared stiff.